 Kinetic Dog Food

 Brittany dogs are natural athletes.
 They can run for miles or excel in short sprints to flush out or retrieve a bird.
 It is important to keep the type of activity in mind when selecting the best dog food for Brittanys.

 Kinetic has a range of high-protein and high-carbohydrate foods to fit your dog’s needs.
-Lower protein levels (26%) is more appropriate for agility dogs, while higher protein (up to 32%) are best for dogs running longer distances.
-All of their products are extremely energy dense, which means you feed less volume and contributes to better stool management.
+Lower protein levels (26%) are more appropriate for agility dogs, while higher protein (up to 32%) is best for dogs running longer distances.

 If Kinetic is not available or out of your price range, consider Purina Pro Plan’s Sport line.
 It t has a very similar range of performance dog foods and is backed by Purina’s commitment to quality and evidence-based nutrition.